ismasan/parametric/README.md

 result.errors # => {'$' => ['friend names must be unique']}
 ```

 In most cases you should be validating individual fields using field policies.
-Only validate in prepare blocks in cases you have dependencies between fields.
+Only validate in before hooks in cases you have dependencies between fields.

 ## Structs